 - 7.1 To remain eligible to serve on Development Control Committee, members must receive formal training in planning procedure and planning law.
-This formal training will be provided to members annually, with less formal training workshops and updating sessions offered as appropriate. - 7.2 Records of attendance at the formal training will be maintained by the Democracy Team and any apparent failure to attend will be notified in the first instance to the Member concerned and the relevant Group Leader, and if not rectified at the next available session will be referred thereafter to the Monitoring Officer or the Audit & Standards Committee who may recommend that the Member be removed from the Development Control Committee . - 7.3 Newly elected members wishing to serve on Development Control Committee must receive formal training in planning law and procedure within three months of becoming members of Development Control Committee.
+This formal training will be provided to members annually, with less formal training workshops and updating sessions offered as appropriate. - 7.2 Records of attendance at the formal training will be maintained by the Democracy Team and any apparent failure to attend will be notified in the first instance to the Member concerned and the relevant Group Leader, and if not rectified at the next available session will be referred thereafter to the Monitoring Officer or the Audit & Standards Committee who may recommend that the Member be removed from the Development Control Committee . - 7.3 All Members on Full Council determining a development control application and all Members appointed to the Development Control Committee must attend annual training on planning law and procedure.
+This training must take place within 1 month of the Annual Appointments Council or being appointed to the Development Control Committee before they can determine any development control application, and failure to do so may be a breach of the Code of Conduct.